mason-chase/crud-test-ui-ux/README.md

 ### Validations (Must)

-- During Create; validate the phone number to be a valid *mobile* number only.
+- During Create and Edit; validate the phone number to be a valid *mobile* number only.

 - A Valid email and a valid bank account number must be checked before submitting the form.